galaxyxtwo/rag-agent/README.md

    - The agent searches a pre-indexed database to retrieve the most relevant pieces of information based on the query.

-3. **Generating Responses with Llama3 via Lilypad API**
+3. **Generating Responses via any inference API**
-   - The retrieved context is sent to the **Lilypad API**, which processes the query using **Llama3 8b**.
-   - The AI model generates a detailed response based on the retrieved information.

 This combination of embedding-based retrieval and advanced language model generation ensures **precise, context-aware responses**.

 ## **Expanding to Your Own Support Agent**

-The Lilypad RAG Support Agent can be customized to work for different projects or knowledge bases by updating the context it uses for retrieval.
+The RAG Support Agent can be customized to work for different projects or knowledge bases by updating the context it uses for retrieval.

 ### **Modifying the Context Source (`issues.md`)**